What are Low Vision Services?

 We provide all kinds of insights and guidance.

-If you’re living with vision impairment, our team of Low Vision Specialists can offer assessments, support and advice to help you develop skills for living independently and achieving your goals.
+If you’re living with low vision or blindness, our team of Low Vision Specialists can offer assessments, support and advice to help you develop skills for living independently and achieving your goals.

 Depending on your individual needs, our Low Vision Specialists can: